-Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kickstart The Shoot!
+Naagin 3: Fans Can’t Keep Calm As Karishma Tanna & Anita Hassanandani Kick-start The Shoot!

 Sana_bukhari56: All the best dii @anitahassanandani looking damn pretty ♥♥ i really love you♥♥ stunning dii♥♥ naagin 3 will be definitely hit because of you ♥♥stay blessed. - (sic)

-Fan Super Excited
+Fans Super Excited

 Sonalipriyasonali: We're waiting alot!!! - (sic)